 Why Use the BR-E1?

-The BR-E1 helps eliminates camera shake in photos when using slow shutter speeds by remotely triggering the shutter and/or AF.
-Plus, the BR-E1 can trip the shutter from 16.4 feet (5m) above, below, behind or to the side of the camera so it makes a great substitute for a cable release.
+The BR-E1 helps eliminate camera shake in photos when using slow shutter speeds by remotely triggering the shutter and/or AF.
+Plus, the BR-E1 can trip the shutter from 16.4 feet (5 m) above, below, behind, or to the side of the camera, so it makes a great substitute for a cable release.

 Canon BR-E1 Wireless Remote Controller | The small circle on the top left is the AF and pairing light | Photo courtesy Canon Inc.

 The BR-E1 also allows remote video start/stop and focus.
-Formerly I used the RC-1 and RC-6 IR remotes to record the videos on my YouTube channel: sit in chair with guitar, press remote button and rock!
+Formerly, I used the RC-1 and RC-6 IR remotes to record the videos on my YouTube channel: sit in a chair with a guitar, press the remote button, and rock!
 However, video lights are extremely bright and overwhelm the IR signal if not pointed exactly at the camera’s IR sensor.
-With the BR-E1, the Bluetooth radio signal means I don’t have to maintain line of sight or worry about bright lights: press and it triggers no matter what.
+With the BR-E1, the Bluetooth radio signal means I don’t have to maintain line of sight or worry about bright lights: press it, and it triggers no matter what.

 It’s also designed to control the zoom function for the Canon Power Zoom Adapter PZ-E1, a feature I couldn’t test since I don’t own a PZ-E1.

 Why use the BR-E1 when a free Canon Connect app on your smartphone has all the BR-E1 features plus much more?
-For those born with an iPhone fused to their hand, the Canon Connect app is the way to go.
-For me, a smartphone is awkward on set or stage while holding a guitar compared to the petite BR-E1.
+For those born with an iPhone fused to their hand, the Canon Connect app may be the way to go.
+For me, smartphones are awkward on stage compared to the petite BR-E1, especially while holding a guitar.
 Plus, microwave signals from cell phones interfere with audio equipment.
 Finally, I can use the BR-E1 by feel since physical buttons are easy to press in the dark or even in my pocket.

-Of course, the IR based RC-6 remote, at half the cost of a BR-E1, is a serious contender for your money.
-Both the RC-6 and BR-E1 have the same 5 meter range.
-The BR-E1 has the advantage of a separate AF button, AF indicator light and, most significantly, a more dependable trigger signal both in front of and behind the camera.
-However, pairing a Bluetooth device adds an extra level of complication to the BR-E1.
+Both the RC-6 (IR) and BR-E1 (Bluetooth) have the same 5-meter range.
+The BR-E1 has the advantage of a separate AF button, AF indicator light, and, most significantly, a more dependable trigger signal both in front of and behind the camera.
+The RC-6 is a simple trigger.
+However, pairing a Bluetooth device adds an extra level of complication to the BR-E1 compared to the simpler RC-6.

 Selfie | EOS 6D MK II, EF 24-105 3.5-5.6 IS STM, BR-E1 Remote & studio lights